tinkerb/modulha.us/index.md

 ## Who?

-Friends, former housemates and current HAUSmates, James and Johnny are a left and right brain that met in the middle.
+Agents James and Johnny are a left and right brain that met in the middle-east of Oakland.
 Creative, technical, and inspired, they advance art and mad science from opposite approaches.
 Modulhaus is a product of their plotting.

 ### James Halliday